flarum/flarum-cli/README.md

 - `flarum-cli audit infra [--monorepo] [--fix]` Check that infrastructure files are up to date for all enabled modules.

+**Backend/Frontend Boilerplate Generation**: These commands generate boilerplate code for different parts of an extension.

+- `flarum-cli make notification [PATH]`: Generates a backend notification blueprint, the corresponding backend extender, and the frontend equivalent.

 **Backend Boilerplate Generation**: Generates different types of backend classes and/or extenders, ready to be used.

 - `flarum-cli make backend controller [PATH]`